-5. In order to create a consistent uniform building edge to Lake Avenue and protect pedestrian safety, car parking areas shall be located at the rear of properties and vehicular access crossings to Lake Avenue are to be avoided wherever practicable.
-Vehicular access is not permitted directly from Lake Avenue where alternate access is available from a side street (such as Merritt Avenue, Birmingham Street and Bethlehem Street).
+In order to create a consistent uniform building edge to Lake Avenue and protect pedestrian safety, car parking areas shall be located at the rear of properties and vehicular access crossings to Lake Avenue are to be avoided wherever practicable.
+Vehicular access is not permitted directly from Lake Avenue where alternate access is available from a side street (such as Merritt Avenue, Birmingham Street and Behtlehem Street).
 This will require the creation of reciprocal rights of carriageway pursuant to section 88B of the Conveyancing Act 1919 in order to facilitate legal access from side streets to allotments within the middle of street blocks.

-9.21 Primbee Small Village Centre
+7.179.19 Primbee Small Village Centre

-2. A zero front building line setback is permitted.
+3. A zero front building line setback is permitted.

-- 3. A zero side boundary setback is permitted except for properties that directly abut residential properties in which case a three (3) metre minimum side setback is required. - 4.
-A minimum six (6) metre rear building line setback is required.
+- 4. A zero side boundary setback is permitted except for properties that directly abut residential properties in which case a 3 metre minimum side setback is required. - 5.
+A minimum 6 metre rear building line setback is required.

-9.22 Windang Village Centre
+9.20 Windang Town Village Centre

-- 1. The Windang Village Centre is located on the eastern side of Windang Road generally between Boronia Avenue and the bridge to Lake Illawarra.
-This centre includes a small supermarket and a number of specialty retail shops including take away food shops, retail liquor outlet and a bait and tackle shop. - 2.
-Additionally, a small number of specialty retail shops exist on the western side of Windang Road, including a newsagent, take away shop, retail bait and tackle shop and a hairdresser shop. - 3.
-The trade area of Windang is generally restricted to the residential community of the Windang peninsula, including residents and tourists within the two caravan parks along the peninsula. - 4.
-Any new retail development (including any neighbourhood shop) shall be restricted to land within the business zone and should provide goods which provide for the daily or weekly convenience needs of the surrounding resident population and tourists.
+- The existing retail and business centre of Windang is located on the eastern side of Windang Road generally between Boronia Avenue and the bridge to Lake Illawarra.
+This centre includes a small supermarket and a number of specialty retail shops including take away food shops, retail liquor outlet and a bait and tackle shop. - Additionally, a small number of specialty retail shops exist on the western side of Windang Road, including a newsagent, take away shop, retail bait and tackle shop and a hairdresser shop. - The trade area of Windang is generally restricted to the residential community of the Windang peninsula, including residents and tourists within the two caravan parks along the peninsula. - Any new retail development (including any neighbourhood shop) shall be restricted to land within the business zone and should provide goods which provide for the daily or weekly convenience needs of the surrounding resident population and tourists.